THURSDAY, SEPTEMBER 17, 2020 AT 7 PM – 8 PM

 All the Rage: The Culture of Online Anger

 Anger and fear seem to pervade online culture in our current times–and liberals and conservatives are both susceptible.
 Join us for a virtual discussion with Dr. Dannagal Goldthwaite Young and A.J.
 Bauer about the culture and psychology of online political outrage.
 Young is an Associate Professor of Communication and Political Science at the University of Delaware where she studies the content, audience, and effects of political humor.
 Her research on the psychology and influence of political entertainment has been widely published.
 Her book Irony and Outrage examines satire and outrage as the logical extensions of the respective psychological profiles of liberals and conservatives.
 Bauer is a writer and former journalist based in New York.
 His work has appeared in The Daily Texan, the Austin American-Statesman, the Texas Observer, The Patriot Ledger, the Boston Globe, Social Text Periscope and The Guardian.
 He researches contemporary and historical right-wing movements and conservatism in the United States.
+He is visiting Assistant Professor at NYU and co-editor of the recent book News on the Right.
+He will start as Assistant Professor at the University of Alabama in 2021.

 THURSDAY, NOVEMBER 5, 2020 AT 7 PM – 8 PM